Bauxitedev/bendyworm/README.md

 ![](promo/Gif1.gif) ![](promo/Gif2.gif)  ![](promo/Gif3.gif)

-Play it here: https://bauxite.itch.io/bendyworm (Windows only for now)
+Play it here: https://bauxite.itch.io/bendyworm (Windows and Linux only for now)

 The game is made for Github Game Off 2021.